Painting your cabinets is a budget-friendly way to breathe new life into your kitchen.

 Foam and fabric roller covers with a thin nap, as opposed to fabric covers with a thick nap, are ideal because they provide the smooth, even finish that most homeowners want for their cabinets.

-Many brands make 4-inch foam rollers, but if you’re looking for a quick recommendation, this six-pack of roller covers is super affordable and gets excellent reviews on Amazon.
+Many brands make 4-inch foam rollers, but if you’re looking for a quick recommendation, this six-pack of roller covers is super affordable and gets excellent reviews.
 In fact, several reviewers praise how well these rollers work on cabinets.

 While the roller cover is most important, make sure to pick up a compatible 4-inch roller frame (like this one on Amazon).
 Avoid roller frames that have a cage (most 4-inch roller frames don’t have a cage), as these covers won’t fit.